 Take babies, for example.
 They spend about 50 percent of their snooze time in the REM sleep stage (adults spend only 20 percent in REM sleep), which can be correlated with the tremendous amount of information they gain in their first months of life.
 Science suggests that people who are deprived of REM sleep have a hard time remembering the things they’ve learned, which is why students, for example, should never spend the night before the test awake and studying.

-You might want to check: Sleep Cycle Naps
+You may want to read: Sleep Cycle Naps